Then-Terence/LXR/README.md

 ## How to Download this Package

-As {LiteXploreR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.
+As {LXR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.

 To do that, you need to run the following lines of code in your R console: